William Fletcher (1739–1826)

 As a man of business, Mr. Fletcher was clear, exact, and punctual.
 To all within the circle of his acquaintance, friendship, or connection, he was candid, sincere, and kindly affectioned.
 Mr. Fletcher never having been married, he made his nearest and dearest relations the objects of his paternal regard.
 But that which completed the character of this Christian philanthropist, was his humility.
 Wealth, office, high reputation, and universal esteem, were not for a moment able to change the lowliness of his heart; and so precious in his eyes was the garb of humility, that he, who had always worn it so gracefully through life, wished to indicate even after death how much he prized it, by leaving it as his request, that his remains from the hearse to the grave might be borne on the bier, and be covered with the pall of the parish.

-Fletcher’s bequests in Oxford and Yarnton
+Inscriptions remembering Fletcher’s bequests to the poor of Oxford and Yarnton

 St Peter-in-the-East Church, Oxford